Impeachment: South Korea

 According to the Article 65(1) of Constitution of South Korea, the President, the Prime Minister, members of the State Council, heads of Executive Ministries, Justices of the Constitutional Court, judges, members of the National Election Commission, the chairperson and members of the Board of Audit and Inspection can be impeached by the National Assembly if they violate the Constitution or other statutory duties.
 By article 65(2) of the Constitution, proposal of an impeachment motion requires at least a third of the members, while passage needs an absolute majority of votes among the entire membership of the National Assembly.
 However, exceptionally, the impeachment of a president needs an absolute majority to propose and a two-thirds supermajority of votes to pass among the entire membership of the National Assembly.
 When the impeachment proposal is passed in the National Assembly, it is reviewed by the Constitutional Court of Korea, according to article 111(1) of the Constitution.
 During this process, the impeached officeholder is suspended from exercising power by article 65(3) of the Constitution.

 Since the establishment of the Republic of Korea in 1948, the National Assembly has impeached three presidents: Roh Moo-hyun in 2004, Park Geun-hye in 2016, and Yoon Suk Yeol in 2024 following his declaration of martial law.
 Although Roh's impeachment was rejected by the Constitutional Court, Park and Yoon were later removed from office by the final Constitutional Court ruling.

 In February 2021, Judge Lim Seong-geun of the Busan High Court was impeached by the National Assembly for meddling in politically sensitive trials, the first ever impeachment of a judge in Korean history.
 Unlike presidential impeachments, only a simple majority is required to impeach.
 Judge Lim's term expired before the Constitutional Court could render a verdict, leading the court to dismiss the case without ruling on it merits.

+On 18 December 2025, the Constitutional Court upheld the National Assembly's impeachment of Police Commissioner Cho Ji-ho and removed him from office by a unanimous 9-0 decision, on grounds of grave violation of the principles of representative democracy and separation of powers, by following illegal orders of Yoon Suk-yeol to block lawmakers from entering the National Assembly and deploying police officers to the National Election Commission headquarters which interfered with the commission’s duties and its exercise of authority.